docsforadobe/premiere-plugin-guide/docs/device-controllers/commands.rst

 cmdInsertEdit
 ================================================================================

 No longer needed starting in CC, if the Edit to Tape panel is supported.
-Otherwise, this was sent if the device controller supports insert mode and wants to control the edit (set fExportDia­ log and fCanInsertEdit during *cmdGetFeatures* to do so).
+Otherwise, this was sent if the device controller supports insert mode and wants to control the edit (set ``fExportDialog`` and fCanInsertEdit during *cmdGetFeatures* to do so).

 When the user invokes Export To Tape, Premiere prepares to play the chosen clip and sets the following in the DeviceHand: